alien-tools/roseau/README.md

 ```
 $ git clone https://github.com/alien-tools/roseau.git
 $ mvn package appassembler:assemble
+$ target/appassembler/bin/roseau --diff --v1 /path/to/v1.jar --v2 /path/to/v2.jar
-$ target/appassembler/bin/roseau --diff --v1 /path/to/version1 --v2 /path/to/version2
+$ target/appassembler/bin/roseau --diff --v1 /path/to/sources-v1 --v2 /path/to/sources-v2
   CLASS_NOW_ABSTRACT com.pkg.ClassNowAbstract
     com/pkg/ClassNowAbstract.java:4
   METHOD_REMOVED com.pkg.Interface.m(int)
     com/pkg/Interface.java:18
 ```

-Roseau supports different modes and output formats:
+Roseau supports different modes, output formats, and options:

 ```
-$ target/appassembler/bin/roseau
+$ cli/target/appassembler/bin/roseau --help
-Usage: roseau [--api] [--diff] [--fail] [--verbose] [--format=<format>]
+Usage: roseau [--api] [--diff] [--fail] [--plain] [--verbose]
+          [--classpath=<classpathString>] [--extractor=<extractorFactory>]
+          [--format=<format>] [--json=<apiPath>] [--pom=<pom>]
-              [--json=<apiPath>] [--report=<reportPath>] --v1=<v1> [--v2=<v2>]
+          [--report=<reportPath>] --v1=<v1> [--v2=<v2>]
   --api               Serialize the API model of --v1; see --json
+  --classpath=<classpathString>
+                      A colon-separated list of elements to include in the classpath
   --diff              Compute breaking changes between versions --v1 and --v2
+  --extractor=<extractorFactory>
+                      API extractor to use: JDT or SPOON (from sources), ASM (from JARs)
   --fail              Return a non-zero code if breaking changes are detected
   --format=<format>   Format of the report; possible values: CSV, HTML, JSON
   --json=<apiPath>    Where to serialize the JSON API model of --v1; defaults to api.json
+  --plain             Disable ANSI colors, output plain text
+  --pom=<pom>         A pom.xml file to build a classpath from
   --report=<reportPath>
                       Where to write the breaking changes report
   --v1=<v1>           Path to the first version of the library; either a source directory or a JAR
   --v2=<v2>           Path to the second version of the library; either a source directory or a JAR
   --verbose           Print debug information
 ```

 ### Git Integration